 2. IObit Applock – Face Lock

 IObit Applock is similar to Sensory’s AppLock but comes packed with a boatload of additional lock features.
 Not only it secures apps with a facial password, it also has a cool feature of emailing you the intruder’s mugshot in a case of a failed attempt.
-Now, isn’t it a nifty feature?
+Now, isn’t that a nifty feature?

 IObit Applock also features a fail-safe password which can be either a pattern, pin or a password.
 Unlike the above app, here you can set an individual delay for each of the locked apps.
 For instance, if you will be using Instagram on-and-off for about 15 minutes, you can go to the app and change the delay time to 15 minutes.
 During that time, it won’t ask for a facial password.